Rarstyak/Fate-Condensed-SRD/Getting-Started/Create-Your-Characters/Stunts/Stunts.md

 - **Swapping which skills are used in a given situation.** For instance, a researcher might use Academics to perform a ritual, while anyone else would use Lore.
 - **Using an action with a skill that isn’t normally used with it.** For instance, allowing a character to use Stealth to backstab an opponent from the shadows (which would typically be a use of Fight).
 - **Giving a character a different kind of bonus to skills that’s roughly equivalent to a +2.** For instance, when a skilled orator creates an advantage with Rapport, it gets an extra free invoke.
 - **Allowing a character to declare a minor fact is always true.** For instance, a survivalist always has survival items like matches on their person, even under unlikely circumstances.
-This type of stunt establishes that you do not need to invoke for story details (**page XX**) for the given fact.
+This type of stunt establishes that you do not need to **[invoke for story details](../../../Aspects-and-Fate-Points/What-Can-I-Do-with-Aspects/Invokes/Invoking-to-Declare-Story-Details.md)** for the given fact.
 - **Allowing a character to make a specific rules exception.** For instance, a character might have two more stress boxes or another mild consequence slot.

 Write this type of stunt as follows: